cfrg/draft-irtf-cfrg-bbs-pseudonyms/draft-vasilis-bbs-per-verifier-linkability.md

 ## Mapping Messages to Scalars

 Each BBS Interface defines an operation that will map the inputted messages to scalar values, required by the core BBS operations.
-Each Interface can use a different mapping procedure, as long as it comforts to the requirements outlined in TBD.
+Each Interface can use a different mapping procedure, as long as it comforts to the requirements outlined in [@!I-D.irtf-cfrg-bbs-signatures].
 For using BBS with pseudonyms, the mapping operation used by the interface is REQUIRED to additionally adhere the following rule;

 ```
 For each set of messages and separate message msg',